 Subperiosteal abscesses, if large enough, can contribute to symptoms of orbital cellulitis such as swelling and redness of the eyelid, decreased ocular motility, proptosis, and decreased visual acuity.

-Diagnosis is suspected clinically.
+Diagnosis of preseptal cellulitis and orbital cellulitis is primarily clinical.
 Other disorders to consider include trauma, insect or animal bites without cellulitis, retained foreign bodies, allergic reactions, tumors, and inflammatory orbital pseudotumor.

 Eyelid swelling may require the use of lid retractors for evaluation of the globe, and initial signs of complicated infection may be subtle.
 An ophthalmologist should be consulted when orbital cellulitis is suspected.